Home Secretary Amber Rudd plans to take down criminals exploiting anonymity online.

 A recent survey from the Department for Digital, Culture, Media & Sport (DCMS), also details how approximately half of businesses operating in the UK have experienced a cyber breach or attack in the past 12 months.

-But despite a previous £1.9 billion five-year cybercrime prevention scheme instigated in 2016 with the UK’s National Cyber Security Strategy, more still needs to be done in order to keep up with the increasingly sophisticated attacks taking place on British soil.
+The continued funding is part of a previous £1.9 billion five-year cybercrime prevention scheme instigated in 2016 with the UK’s National Cyber Security Strategy.
+More, however, still needs to be done in order to keep up with the increasingly sophisticated attacks taking place on British soil.

 “Currently only 30% of local police forces have a cyber capability that reaches the minimal standard, and as crime changes, policing needs to change too,” said Rudd.